 By then, I was living in Vermont.
 How I got to Vermont after growing up in Pennsylvania, attending college in Boston (technically Medford, close enough), working for a newspaper in New Jersey and then Cleveland where I met my husband, got married, got pregnant and then taught at Case Western University is basically a saga of impulsive decisions, lucky breaks and unprotected sex.
 You know, life.

 Since then, I’ve written 19 books, including a bunch of young adult titles for Balzer + Bray.
-My latest is We Love to Entertain, out April 25th.
+My latest is We Love to Entertain.
 It’s a fast-paced, riveting psychological thriller that skewers our modern obsession with home renovation and fixer-uppers.
 My previous thriller Do I Know You? was published by HarperCollins in late 2021.
 It’s twisty, turny and partially based on my experience as a member of the terrorist watch list.
 (No kidding.
 I can’t get off it!)

 Oh, by the way, I’m also the elected Town Clerk of my little Vermont town of Middlesex, a great honor and a lot of work that involves issuing marriage licenses, archiving land records and helping neighbors every single day.
 One of my duties is to oversee elections, so if you haven’t registered to vote and you don’t know how, shoot me an email and no matter where you live we will make that happen!

 That is, unless you’re from the Pennsylvania Higher Education Assistance Agency, in which case I regret to inform you that email account has been closed.
 Please update your records accordingly.